 In exile Absalom found support in Judah, the dissatisfied south of the new kingdom.
 He led an army that successfully took over his father's palace in Jerusalem.
-The victorious soldiers raped David's concubines- rape continues to be a weapon of war until this day.
+The victorious soldiers raped David's concubines- rape remains a weapon of war today..
 David fled with the remnants of his army and was able to rebuild sufficient force to retake the city.
 The final battle was fought in the forest of Ephraim.
 David instructed his commanders to 'deal gently' with Absalom (v.5).
-The victory was decisive (v.7).
+The victory was decisive (v.
+7).